Christophe-Martini/gcd-project/README.md

 The process of getting and cleaning data leads to select variables from the test and training sets files that are relevant for the project only.

-Thus, measurements on the mean and standard deviation for each measurement (66 variables) were selected only among 561 variables.
+That is, measurements on the mean and standard deviation for each measurement (66 variables) were selected among 561 variables.

 (see the codebook.md for further details).